 University of Tennessee

-ExaStar is a collaboration between Berkeley Lab, Oak Ridge Lab, Argonne Lab, and Stony Brook University, and is an application development project within the DOE Exascale Computing Project.
+ExaStar was a collaboration between Berkeley Lab, Oak Ridge Lab, Argonne Lab, and Stony Brook University, and was an application development project within the DOE Exascale Computing Project.

 CHIMERA is our multi-dimensional core-collapse supernova code, capable of tracking the evolution of these systems from the pre-collapse stellar stage to up to a second of evolution time after the core bounce.